 Spread the word about BC Wild Salmon Day and what wild Pacific salmon mean to you by using our toolkit, filled with downloadable graphics, sample social posts, and information about our video campaign.

 If you haven’t already, please take a moment to watch the video featuring some of our PSF Board members and an inspiring message from our President & CEO, Mike.
-We will continue to add #BCWildSalmonDay posts, videos, and messages bellow and look forward to building on this year’s success!
+We look forward to building on 2022’s success!

 We asked and you delivered!
 Thank you for sharing your videos, your messages, and your love of wild salmon on #BCWildSalmonDay.
 The videos below were sent to us by the many wild salmon supporters across British Columbia.
 If you have something you’d like to share, please email firstname.lastname@example.org.